 Educated at Oxford, Bell was an accomplished archeologist, mountaineer, diplomat and explorer.
 Bell taught herself Persian and later Arabic.
 She and travelled to Iran in 1892, where her uncle was an ambassador to Britain.
 For the next couple of decades, she travelled extensively to parts of the world that were not frequented by many westerners at that time.

-Gertrude Bell lead an extraordinary life.
+Gertrude Bell led an extraordinary life.
 She worked for the British government and along with the like of TE Lawrence worked in the Arab Bureau during the first World War.
 She also helped establish the National Museum of Iraq in Baghdad.
 It holds one of the world’s greatest collections of Mesopotamian antiquities.
 Not bad for a girl.

 Idris Hall aka Aloha Wanderwell Baker (1906 – 1996)

 As a daughter of a British Army reservist, Idris moved to Europe with her family where she attended a convent school in France.
 After her father’s death, the young woman found inspiration in his collection of books.
 She dreamt of travel, intrigue and adventure.
-It wasn’t long before adventure called.
+It wasn’t long before the adventure called.

 At 16, she joined Captain “Cap” Walter Wanderwell as his lady secretary on a whirlwind driving tour.
 Idris found the Captain’s newspaper ad and convinced her mother to let her apply.
 “Brains, Beauty & Breeches – World Tour Offer For Lucky Young Woman…” – it’s easy to see how appealing that would have been to her.